 For example, manganese protects the developing egg within the ovary, zinc helps to produce a healthy uterine lining and selenium is important for protecting a growing embryo.

-A New Zealand study2 has shown the benefit of supplementing with MULTIMIN® prior to calving and mating, even where blood and liver testing has not identified a deficiency.
+A New Zealand study2 in adult dairy cows has shown the benefit of supplementing with MULTIMIN® prior to calving and mating, even where blood and liver testing has not identified a deficiency.

-Treated cows got in calf 3.4 days earlier on average and had a 3.3% higher final in-calf rate.
+Treated cows had a 3.3% higher final in-calf rate, got in calf 3.4 days earlier on average and estimated ROI (at a $4.00/kgMS payout) was approximately 4:1.